Peak-end Rule: The psychology of an unforgettable customer experience

 First, it helps to understand how our brains create memories.

 Nobel Prize-winning economist Daniel Kahneman explored this subject in a study about how people remember pain.
-He asked people to rate their discomfort of colonoscopy procedure.
+He asked people to rate their discomfort during a colonoscopy procedure.
 Kahneman’s team then compared the patients’ “remembered” pain experiences with data recorded during the procedure.

 To their surprise, the team found people rated the pain of the entire experience based on only two points: The intensity of pain at its worst point, and the pain at the end of the procedure.